Darwin's rhea

-"Did you know that Darwin's rheas are good swimmers?"
+Darwin’s rheas are good swimmers."

 Discover in real life